aldy505/continuous-integration-images/clickhouse/README.md

 # ClickHouse

-Zookeper is required for running the cluster.
 If you'd like to only run a single node of ClickHouse, please use the ClickHouse image directly.
+These images does not requires Zookeeper.

 Github Actions workflow file sample: